-- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating of 26,001 or more pounds if the trailer(s) has a GVWR of 10,001 or more pounds. - All vehicles designed to transport 16 or more persons including the driver-this also includes private and church buses. - · All school buses regardless of size. - Any size vehicle which requires hazardous material placards or is carrying material listed as a select agent or toxin in 49 CFR 100-185.
+- Any single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more. - A combination vehicle with a gross combination weight rating (GCWR) of 26,001 or more pounds if the trailer(s) has a GVWR of 10,001 or more pounds.

+- In the absence of a GCWR value specified by the manufacturer, the GCWR will be determined by adding the GVWR of the power unit and the GVWR or total weight of the towed unit, whichever is greater. - All vehicles designed to transport 16 or more persons including the driver-this also includes private and church buses. - All school buses regardless of size. - Any size vehicle which requires hazardous material placards under subpart F or 49 Code of Federal Regulations (CFR) part 172 or is carrying any quantity of material listed as a select agent or toxin in 42 CFR part 73.